The Manhattan Institute for Policy Research is currently looking for interns to fill roles in our research, development, and communications

 Please indicate on your application if you have a particular interest or background in (1) Fundraising, (2) Communications

-(Press/Social Media), (3) City Journal (editing), or (4) Policy (if policy, which one or two MI areas of
+(Press/Social Media), or (3) Policy Research.

-policy listed on the website are you most interested in).
 Because there are only a few intern positions, students will not be assigned to work

 DOWNLOAD APPLICATION FORM